AI Assistant for Developers on Mac

 A module needs restructuring and you'd rather describe the goal than click through every file.

-- 01Switch to agent mode.
+- 01Open the Outcome Workbench.
 Describe the refactor scope.

-- 02Background agent works on your Codex subscription while you review the diff.
+- 02Background work runs on your Codex subscription while you review the diff and the evidence behind it.

 - 03Use tutor mode if you hit an unfamiliar pattern in the toolchain.

 Developers don't need another chat window.
-They need something that sees the screen they're actually stuck on and knows how to use the tools they haven't learned yet.
+They need something that sees the screen they're actually stuck on and verifies the fix instead of just asserting it, a local AI assistant for Mac path that runs on the provider you already connect.

 Related guides